AutoJenny/blog/docs/temp/llm_framework_hybrid_refactor.md

 - [ ] **LLM Dashboard:**
   - [ ] Build a new `/llm/` dashboard for managing providers, models, prompt parts, templates, and tasks.
   - [ ] Use a modern, dark-themed, touch-friendly design (see [dark_theme_styleguide.md](../frontend/dark_theme_styleguide.md)).
+  - [ ] **Ensure all specimen, sample, and hardcoded data is removed from the UI.
+All actions, prompts, and logs must be DB-driven only.**
 - [ ] **Prompt Assembly UI:**
   - [ ] Allow users to create/edit prompt parts and assemble them into templates.
   - [ ] Support message-based prompt preview and editing.